AwesomeGuyPrince/Kalian/README.md

 # Kalian
-Kalian brings all programs available in Kali Linux to Debian and Ubuntu.
+Kalian brings all programs available in Kali Linux to all Debian or Ubuntu based Distribustions.

   # Installation Process Step-by-Step: